postback/beschermcomite-doodle/README.md

 * Rename some models to English (from dutch)
 * Look at the current ruby and see if it needs rewriting to new more modern concepts
 * Add (unit) tests
-* Remove redundant pieces of code, including all old assets (css, js, ...)
+* ~Remove redundant pieces of code, including all old assets (css, js, ...)~
 * Get it to work with SASS and a build flow
 * Move the entire concept from one setting defining the event (and having to destroy everything for any subsequent new event), to being able to schedule multiple events
 * HTML e-mail
-* Some UX changes are needed too
+* Some UX changes are needed too (the schedule is still bare bones and maybe not so easy to use)
 * Check this entire thing against multiple devices (now it's more of bootstrap-gives-me-responsiveness-by-default-so-i-wont-test)
 * Work on accessibility
-* Complete on the docs (as if I'll ever get so far...)
+* Complete the docs (as if I'll ever get so far...)
 * Get things like AirBrake configurable or something